staltz/xstream/README.md

 #### Arguments:

-- `operator: Function` A function that takes a stream as input and returns a stream as well.
+- `operator: function` a function that takes a stream as input and returns a stream as well.

 #### Return: